 Know your options

-Advancements in treatment and management of autoimmune type 1 diabetes may offer ways to help.
+Advancements in management of autoimmune type 1 diabetes may offer ways to help.
 Talk to your or your loved one’s doctor about what could come next.
-You or your loved one may be able to participate in a clinical trial or explore certain treatment options.
+You or your loved one may be able to participate in a clinical trial or explore other options.

 Amanda Smith's youngest daughter was diagnosed with T1D during an emergency.
 Prompted by this, Amanda proactively screened her other three daughters for type 1 diabetes autoantibodies; leading to early detection for one.
 That time to prepare before insulin dependence has made all the difference for the family.